EricHuang2FG/Plane-Shooter-Pygame/README.md

-Plane shooter made in pygame by Justin Nitoi and Eric Huang.
+Plane Shooter game made using Python pygame by Justin Nitoi and Eric Huang.